Itvisors/mendix-ReactDnD/README.md

 Be careful when using attributes over long XPaths in a datasource.
 This could cause performance issues.

+**IMPORTANT** Make sure any datasource microflow has the context object as parameter and any XPath ties to the context object as well.
+Otherwise, the contents may not refresh properly.

 #### Child IDs
 Datasource items can be linked to a parent item.
 When dragging the parent, any child items will move along too.
 Note that an item ID is just the GUID.